holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Performance optimizations may be needed for large files
 - Some AST node types may need refinement based on real-world usage
 - Module and function definitions and calls need more work
+- The real parsing logic for sphere primitives is now implemented
-- The real parsing logic for sphere and cylinder primitives is not yet implemented
+- The real parsing logic for cylinder primitives is not yet implemented
 - The real parsing logic for CSG operations is not yet implemented
 - The real parsing logic for transformations is partially implemented (color and offset are done)